How Does Car AC Work?

 AC System Refrigerants

-In the past, automotive air condition systems used R-12 as the refrigerant.
+In the past, automotive air conditioning systems used R-12 as the refrigerant.
 R-12 (aka Freon) is a very effective CFC-based (chlorofluorocarbon) refrigerant that is not flammable and not poisonous to humans.
-During the late 1980s, scientists discovered that widespread usage of R-12 was damaging the earth’s ozone layer.
+During the late 1980s, scientists discovered that widespread use of R-12 was damaging the earth’s ozone layer.

 Manufacturers transitioned to R-134a in the mid-1990s.
-R-134a is an HFC-based (hydrofluorocarbon) refrigerant that does not have the ozone destroying properties of R-12/Freon.
+R-134a is an HFC-based (hydrofluorocarbon) refrigerant that does not have the ozone-destroying properties of Freon.
 The newest refrigerant is R-1234yf, which produces fewer greenhouse gases.
-Europe requires the use of R-1234yf, and it will likely be the new standard in the United States in the near future.
+Europe requires the use of R-1234yf, and it will likely become the new standard in the United States.

 Car AC System Parts